Indonesia at the 2008 Summer Olympics: Swimming

 Fibriani Ratna Marita competed for Indonesia as its only female swimmer at the Beijing Olympics.
 She competed in the women's 200 meters individual medley event.
 Born in the city of Malang, which lies in east Java, Marita competed at Beijing at the age of 14.
 She was the youngest member of the Indonesian delegation that year, and had not previously participated in any Olympic events.
 During the course of the preliminary races, which took place on August 11, Marita competed in the first heat (which included seven athletes in total).
 Of those, she ranked sixth of the six finishing athletes with a time of 2:28.18, behind Chinese Taipei's Lin Man-Hsu in fifth place (2:23.29) and Iceland's Erla Dogg Haraldsdottir in fourth place (2:20.53).
-The heat itself was led by the Ukraine's Hanna Dzerkal (2:18.25) and Colombia's Erika Stewart (2:18.54), while Tunisia's Maroua Mathlouthi was the only member of the heat who did not finish.
+The heat itself was led by Ukraine's Hanna Dzerkal (2:18.25) and Colombia's Erika Stewart (2:18.54), while Tunisia's Maroua Mathlouthi was the only member of the heat who did not finish.
 Overall, Marita placed last of the 38 finishing athletes.
 She did not advance to later rounds.